 Indian cuisine is probably one of the most interesting cuisines in the world.
-Bursting with colour, flavour and texture, it is no wonder why many have been enthralled by this delightful cuisine at St Louis Indian restaurants.
-Indian cuisine is the result of thousands of years of evolvement and experimentation by Indians.
+Bursting with colour, flavour and texture, it is no wonder why many have been enthralled by this delightful cuisine.
+In fact, Indian cuisine is the result of thousands of years of evolving and experimentation by Indians.
 Vegetarianism is very much a part of Indian culture and their cuisine is a reflection of this fact.

 Indian Food St. Louis